SolisTecnologia/Sobot_Challenges/challenges/challenge_002.md

     > [!CAUTION]
     > Perform the electrical wiring for the Line Follower Sensor Board as instructed in the "APOSTILA SOBOT" (2nd Edition – 2024, p.
 77) to avoid electrical issues or damage.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.
 **2. Programming:**
    After assembling the Line Follower Sensor Board, draw a straight line on the floor with electrical tape and program the SoBot to follow the line.